 Here are those four corners:

 North India is the place I go when I need to experience peace and serenity.
 It is a place where you you can slip into simple living among the mountain people, who work extremely hard but always find time to help someone in need.
 The North is considered one of the cleanest parts of India, with minimal pollution, and the mountainous region will take your breath away.

-One of must-go place in northern India is Spiti, which is quite untouched and difficult to reach because roads are closed due to snow or landslides.
+One of must-go place in northern India is Spiti, which is quite untouched and difficult to reach because roads are often closed by snow or landslides.
 Not only is it beautiful but the people here will make you feel at home.
 Even though they lack many resources, they will try to put your needs first.